 Did you ever have to read a textbook in school?
 Remember how hard it was at times to keep your mind from wandering every five or ten minutes?
 On the other hand, do you remember reading novels or stories as a kid that you just couldn’t put down?
 Maybe you’d even stay up late at night turning pages under a blanket with a flashlight so your parents didn’t find out that you were still awake.
+And how does this relate to lyrics?

 How can we make sense of the difference between these two types of reading experiences?
 The answer lies in using your common sense, or your common senses I should say.